Wyoming Winter Weather Awareness Day

 Plan your travel and check the latest weather forecast and delay travel if necessary.

-Check Road Conditions by visiting the Wyoming Department of Transportation's website
+Check Road Conditions by dialing 511 or by visiting the Wyoming Department of Transportation's website

 Fully check and winterize your vehicle before the winter season begins.

 Keep your gas tank near full to avoid ice in the tank and fuel lines.

 Avoid traveling alone and tell someone of your intended travel plans and route.

 Let someone know your timetable and primary and alternate routes.